 Guava leaves and fruits have antibacterial, hypoglycemic, and hypocholesterolemic properties that give them potential medicinal uses, such as:

-Treating type 2 diabetes.
+Controlling type 2 diabetes.
 The antioxidant compounds in guava leaves are used to reduce blood sugar levels.

-Traditionally, guava leaves have been also used to help alleviate toothaches, as well as for treating fever, cough, mouth sores, and wounds.
+Traditionally, guava leaves have been used to help alleviate toothaches, as well as for treating fever, cough, mouth sores, and wounds.

 How It Works

-Guava is an excellent source of the immune boosting vitamin C (ascorbic acid), containing almost five times more than oranges.
-Vitamin C is crucial for many bodily functions, mainly for cellular regeneration, which stimulates immunity and protect the body from harmful pathogens, as well as for the formation of collagen and the proper absorption of iron.
+Guava is an excellent source of the immune boosting vitamin C (ascorbic acid), containing almost five times more of the vitamin than oranges.
+Vitamin C is crucial for many bodily functions, mainly for cellular regeneration, which stimulates immunity and protect the body from harmful pathogens, as well as for the formation of collagen and proper absorption of iron.
 Guavas also provide high amounts of dietary fiber, necessary for digestion and the metabolism of sugars, along with copper, and vitamin B9 (folate).

 100 grams of guava fruit provide 68 calories, 5% of the daily value for protein and carbohydrates, respectively, and 22% DV of dietary fiber.